 @facultyfrets / Instagram

 Located in Southeastern Pennsylvania, this trail encompasses over 60 miles of land.
-It’s the perfect way to get out and get moving!
+It’s the perfect way for you and your leashed pet to get out and get moving!

 Long Pond Woods Trail – Rhode Island